andrew1007/mrfa-demo/article/part1.md

 ## Optimized Component Design

 With the prerequisite knowledge out of the way, we can finally get started with component design.
-Note that the algorithms I will be writing are not ideal.
-What should be focused on are the rerender-suppression strategies.
-Robust and optimized algorithms are part of the overall architecture.
-But not enough topics have been covered yet to talk about them.
-In this article, I will cover the easiest one: component design.

 Designing optimized components is about creating a logical separation of UI elements based on the data they use.
 Size of a component is not the causation of optimized components; it is a correlation.

 ### Reference data using ids